|

 any other thoughts.
 So when youre injured, make the initial acknowledgment;

-refuse to do anything sinful, no matter how tempting; pray the Jesus prayer;
+refuse to do anything sinful, no matter how much the temptations intrude

-to pray the Jesus prayer; and keep doing it all for as long as necessary.
+mind; and continue to pray the Jesus prayer; and keep doing it all for as

 1.